Child Care Eligibility

 Due to local and state guidelines, there may be reduced group sizes, restrictions, and activities that increase social distancing and help mitigate the health risks to children, families, and educators.

-Children’s council has centralized a list of open licensed child care providers in San Francisco organized by zip code along with helpful descriptions and photos.
-This list is continually updated as more programs open.
-We note programs that have completed public health trainings.
+Children’s Council recently updated Child Care Finder centralizes open licensed child care providers in San Francisco organized by zip code along with helpful descriptions and photos.
+Programs that have completed public health trainings are also noted.

 Paying for Care